 A six centre self-guided bike tour of Scotland’s East Coast from Edinburgh to Aberdeen.
-Includes 6 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 5 days biking, hire of a 21 speed all-terrain bike would be extra.
+Includes 7 nights bed and breakfast in ensuite guesthouse/hotel accommodation, and 5-6 days cycling (including hire of a 21 speed all-terrain bicycle).
 Also includes luggage transfers, train ticket back to Edinburgh, emergency back-up and daily route navigation via a phone app.

 START and FINISH of TOUR: Edinburgh is in central Scotland on the East coast.

-DAY TWO: Bike from Edinburgh to Kinross.
-Distance approx. 30 miles (48km).
-After breakfast you would pick-up your bike from the hire shop and begin the ride, a flat start gives you time to get used to the bikes.
-A dominating feature on today’s ride is the impressive bridges that span 1 mile across the firth of forth.
-Riding over the bridge is quite an experience with great views as you cross over to the Kingdom of Fife.
-Then a steady climb takes you up to 275 meters through a beautiful forest section before a steep descend to Kinross nestled on the shores of Loch Leven.
+DAY ONE: Bike from Edinburgh to Kinross.
+Distance approx. 30 miles (50 km).
+After breakfast you will be met with your bikes, and they will be fitted to your needs.
+The dominating features on today’s ride are the impressive bridges that span 1 mile across the Firth of Forth.
+Riding over the Forth Road bridge is quite an experience with great views as you cross over to the Kingdom of Fife.
+Then a steady climb takes you up to 275 metres through a beautiful forest section before a steep descent to Kinross nestled on the shores of Loch Leven.
 This is where Mary Queen of Scots made her daring escape from Loch Leven Castle.
-Kinross has a selection of places to eat in the town from fish and chip shops to traditional pubs and hotel restaurants (meals not included).
-Overnight, Kinross Scotland.
+Overnight: Kinross, Scotland

-DAY THREE: Bike from Kinross to St Andrews.
-Distance approx. 33 miles (53km).
-Leaving Kinross the route follows quite country roads that skirt around the Lomond Hills to the picturesque village Falkland.
-The main feature today is Falkland Palace, this impressive building in the renaissance style was used by the Kings of Scotland as a hunting lodge.
-Heading north the route passes through the agricultural heart of Fife known as the Howe, this beautiful green countryside with quant villages offering refreshments or lunch makes for a superb biking experience.
+DAY TWO: Bike from Kinross to St Andrews.
+Distance approx. 33 miles (53 km).
+Leaving Kinross the route follows quiet country roads that skirt around the Lomond Hills to the picturesque village of Falkland.
+The main feature today is Falkland Palace.
+This impressive building in the renaissance style was used by the Kings of Scotland as a hunting lodge.
+Heading north the route passes through the agricultural heart of Fife known as the Howe.
+This beautiful green countryside with quaint villages offer refreshments or lunch making for a superb biking experience.
 Catching sight of the North Sea coast heralds the final stretch of today’s ride as you approach the historic city of St Andrews.
-With many tourist sites to visit here and a variety of places to eat from fish and chip shops to traditional pubs and hotel restaurants (meals not included).
-Overnight, St Andrews Scotland.
+Your overnight accommodation is a lovely farmhouse just south of the city where you will spend the next two nights.
+Overnight: (near) St Andrews, Scotland.

-DAY FIVE: Bike from Arbroath to Inverbervie.
-Distance approx. 31 miles (50km).
+DAY FIVE: Bike from Arbroath to Johnshaven or Inverbervie.
+Distance approx. 27- 31 miles (45 - 50 km).
 Staying close to the coastline now for the rest of the tour, this part of the route passes through nature reserves and some of the finest sandy beaches in the country.
 One of these is the beautiful Lunan Bay with the ruins of the Red Castle built in the 15th century.
-About halfway on today’s ride is the town of Montrose, with many places of interest to see this would also be an ideal place to stop for lunch.
-A quite coastal road takes you through seafront fishing villages including St Cyrus.
-Your overnight accommodation will be in either Johnshaven or Inverbervie which are separated by a very scenic traffic-free section to Inverbervie.
-There are a selection of pubs and hotel restaurants here for you to choose from for an evening meal (not included).
-Overnight, Inverbervie Scotland.
+About halfway along today’s ride is the town of Montrose, with many places of interest to see.
+This would also be an ideal place to stop for lunch.
+A quiet coastal road takes you through seafront fishing villages including St Cyrus.
+Your overnight accommodation will be in either Johnshaven or Inverbervie which are separated by a very scenic traffic-free section.
+Overnight: Johnshaven or Inverbervie, Scotland.

-DAY SIX: Bike from Inverbervie to Aberdeen.
-Distance approx. 39 miles (63km).
-Once again the route follows the coastline on miner roads and cycle trails through picturesque villages built into natural harbours.
-With various historical sites to visit, Dunnotter Castle is worth a short detour.
+DAY SIX: Bike from Johnshaven or Inverbervie to Aberdeen.
+Distance approx. 39 – 43 miles (63 to 69 km).
+Once again, the route follows the coastline on minor roads and cycle trails through picturesque villages built into natural harbours.
+With various historical sites to visit, Dunnottar Castle is well worth the short detour.
 At Stonehaven there are services for the traveller to obtain refreshments or perhaps lunch.
 From here the route heads inland briefly before returning to the coast and the town of Portlethen.
-Then a miner coast road through Cove Bay takes you to your final destination for this tour Aberdeen.
-With many tourist attractions Aberdeen is regarded as the oil capital of the north.
-There are plenty of cafés and restaurants in the town centre for you to enjoy an evening meal (not included).
-Overnight, Aberdeen Scotland.
+Then a minor coastal road through Cove Bay takes you to your final destination for this tour, Aberdeen where your bikes will be picked up.
+Aberdeen is regarded as the oil capital of the north with several tourist attractions to explore.
+Overnight: Aberdeen, Scotland.

 The nearest International airport is Glasgow and the local airport is Inverness.
 If travelling from London Heathrow or Gatwick there is a shuttle service to Inverness, Glasgow and Edinburgh airports.
 Service bus 905 operates from Glasgow terminal to Glasgow station.